SiriosDev/SwitchBot-API-Script-Caller/README.md

 _Create Home Assistant `switch` entity for each IR Device connected with your SwitchBot Hubs.
 Devices are stored as `switch.switchbot_remote_<device_name>`._
 _`<device_name>` correspond to the name of the device in the SwitchBot app._
 _if `<device_name>` doesn't contains Alphanum characters (e.g is written in another alphabet), it is replaced by `<deviceType>_<deviceId[-4:]>` (e.g. `switch.switchbot_remote_light_0D62`)_
-_The entities can then be used for sending commands using other functions of this pyscript._
-_In case the device doesn't exist in the future, you will be notified on your devices._
+_The entities can then be used for sending commands using other functions of this pyscript. ⚠️ Not working stand alone ⚠️_ _In case the device doesn't exist in the future, you will be notified on your devices._

 Parameters: None